stackhpc/ansible-role-libvirt-vm/README.md

 Role Variables
 --------------

+- `libvirt_vm_default_console_log_dir`: The default directory in which to store VM console logs, if a VM-specific log file path is not given.
+Default is "/var/log/libvirt/qemu/".

+- `libvirt_image_cache_path`: The directory in which to cache downloaded images.
+Default is "/tmp/".

 - `libvirt_vm_engine`: virtualisation engine.
 If not set, the role will attempt to auto-detect the optimal engine to use.